 The Great Wave off Kanagawa was likely printed between 1829 and 1832, but at the time, Japan was not engaging culturally with other nations except for trade with China and Korea (which was strictly controlled) and the Dutch, who were only allowed to operate in Nagasaki.
 Nearly 30 years would pass before political pressure pushed Japan to open up its ports and exports to foreign nations.
 In 1859, a wave of Japanese prints flowed across Europe, winning adoration from the likes of Vincent Van Gogh, James Abbott McNeill Whistler, and Claude Monet.

 7. Japanese politicians and art historians didn’t view it as real art.

 The Great Wave off Kanagawa rose to such fame that it became a definitive representation of Japanese art and culture to most of the world.
-But as art historian Christine Guth of the School of Oriental and African Studies, University of London explains, "Within Japan, woodblock prints weren’t seen as art, they were seen as a popular form of expression and commercial printing."
+But as art historian Christine Guth of the School of Oriental and African Studies, University of London, explained to the BBC, “Within Japan, woodblock prints weren’t seen as art, they were seen as a popular form of expression and commercial printing.”
 Once used for Buddhist text, woodblock prints had become synonymous with illustrations for poems and romance novels.
-So, Japan's government officials and art historians were less than thrilled that such a seemingly lowbrow art form had come to define them.
+So Japan’s government officials and art historians were less than thrilled that such a seemingly lowbrow art form had come to define them.

 8. The Great Wave off Kanagawa is not purely Japanese in its style.